-Leasehold properties in Haverfordwest with in excess of 100 years unexpired on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such circumstances there is often little upside in buying the freehold unless savings on ground rent and estate charges justify it.
+Leasehold properties in Haverfordwest with in excess of one hundred years left on the lease are often referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such circumstances there is often little to be gained by purchasing the freehold unless savings on ground rent and estate charges justify it.

 | Lender | Requirement |